The 20 Best Sezary Syndrome Doctors in Italy

 Rome, IT

-Enrico Scala practices in Rome, Italy.
+Enrico Scala practices practicing medicine in Rome, Italy.
 Mr. Scala is rated as an Elite expert by MediFind in the treatment of Sezary Syndrome.
-His top areas of expertise are Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Anaphylaxis.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Allergic Rhinitis.

 Elite in Sezary Syndrome